KrebitDAO/krb-docs/README.md

 ## Self Sovereign-Identity

 Krebit is a **user-centic protocol**.
-It uses Ceramic's Self.Id Decentralized Identity (DID) to enable users control their profiles and data-stores.
+It uses Ceramic's Decentralized Identity (DID) to enable users control their profiles and data-stores.

 A user can login with a **Non-Custodial ethereum wallet** and take ownership of their data.
 Ceramic also supports the main public blockchains, making the user data effectively **portable across the Web3**.
-An example of a DID is `did::example:123456abcdef`.
+An example of a DID is `did::pkh:123456abcdef`.

 By using this **open, multi-chain data-model**, Krebit users are able to manage their identities and Web3 developers are able to obtain real-time reputation of an identity owner.
 Web3 dApps are also able to create claims, verify them and register them, all from common known data-models.